-- agreeing, alongside ITS, the most appropriate system security policies for each information system - the security of the assets is consistent with legal and management requirements ensuring that systems are tested and agreeing subsequent rollout plans - advising SMT on the accreditation of systems, applications and networks - providing a business area point of contact on IS issues - contacting the relevant director / assistant director when - incidents or alerts have been reported that may affect systems, networks or applications - proposals have been made to connect to systems, networks or applications that are operated by external parties - ensuring that staff are aware of their security responsibilities and have had suitable training - 4.9 The Head of Development and Corporate Services has day to day responsibility for Information Security.
-This includes the maintenance and review of the Information Security Policy and subordinate policies and procedures. - 4.10 All Staff, whether permanent, temporary or agency, or agents acting for or on behalf of The Organisations are responsible for ensuring that they are aware of the requirements incumbent upon them and for ensuring that they comply with this policy.
-This includes: - the operational security of the information systems they use - preventing the introduction of malicious software on Information systems - reporting on any suspected or actual breaches in security
+- overseeing the implementation of IS within their area of responsibility - agreeing, alongside ITS, the most appropriate system security policies for each information system - the security of the assets is consistent with legal and management requirements ensuring that systems are tested and agreeing subsequent rollout plans - advising SMT on the accreditation of systems, applications and networks - providing a business area point of contact on IS issues - contacting the relevant director / assistant director when - incidents or alerts have been reported that may affect systems, networks or applications - proposals have been made to connect to systems, networks or applications that are operated by external parties - ensuring that staff are aware of their security responsibilities and have had suitable training - 4.6 The ICT Security Manager, under an SLA with the BSO, has day to day responsibility for ICT Security.
+This includes the maintenance and review of the ICT Security Policy and subordinate policies and procedures.

+- 4.7 All Staff, whether permanent, temporary or agency, or agents acting for or on behalf of The Organisation are responsible for ensuring that they are aware of the requirements incumbent upon them and for ensuring that they comply with this policy.
+This includes: - the operational security of the information systems they use - preventing the introduction of malicious software on ICT systems - reporting on any suspected or actual breaches in security